pafk1875/SEIS-610-Poem/README.md

 > Two roads diverged in a wood, and I—
 > I took the one less traveled by,
 > And that has made all the difference.

+> Everything negative – pressure, challenges – is all an opportunity for me to rise.
+-Kobe Bryant